 The problem with asymmetric information, where one party has more information than another, occurs before the transaction takes place/pre-contractual problems.
 Used car owners have more information than they disclose while selling their cars.
 The people seeking insurance are more likely to need insurance, which means that the decision maker usually has poor selection.

-Solutions to adverse selection
+Solutions to Adverse Selection

 We need to produce cheaper information (in the financial sector – companies need to disclose information).
-Companies are required to follow standard accounting principles, ratings firms, disclosure of information, collateral and net worth requirements.
+Companies are required to follow standard accounting principles, the presence of ratings firms, the disclosure of information, collateral and net worth requirements.
 For example, blogging, which can be considered to be a new source of cheap information has reduced the role of insider information by preventing people in power from withholding financial information from the general public.

 Moral hazard is a situation in which a party is more likely to take risks because the costs that could result will not be borne by the party taking the risk.
 This problem with asymmetric information takes place after the transaction.
 For example, a person with insurance against automobile theft may be less cautious about locking their car because the negative consequences of vehicle theft are now (partially) the responsibility of the insurance company.
-Another example can be individuals on welfare benefits, they may be less likely to look for employment than if there were in a situation where they didn’t have any benefits.
+Another example can be individuals on welfare benefits; they may be less likely to look for employment than if there were in a situation where they didn’t have any benefits.